TV Boy

-The TV Boy and its successors TV Boy II and Super TV Boy are 1990s handheld TV games sold by many different companies, including Systema, Akor, and NICS, based upon an unlicensed clone of Atari 2600 hardware.
-They were widely available across Europe.
+The TV Boy, and its successors TV Boy II, Super TV Boy and TV Boy 3, are handheld TV games sold by many different companies, including Systema, Akor, and NICS, based upon an unlicensed clone of Atari 2600 hardware.
+They were released around 1992 and three years later, an improved version of the TV Boy 2, the Super TV Boy, was also made by Akor.
+TV Boy 3 was released in the style of a PlayStation controller and were widely available across Europe.
 In the UK, they were most visibly available through Argos.
-They were released around 1992 and three years later, an improved version of the TV Boy 2, the Super TV Boy, was also made by Akor.

 Users can play any one of 127 built-in games.
 In the UK, they were marketed with 126 games included, while the Super TV Boy has 127.

 Hardware

-Resembling a large handheld pad, the systems plug into a TV and operate on either four AA batteries or a 6V power supply (centre negative).
-The only difference between a TV Boy and TV Boy II is that the former has two 9-pin Atari-type joystick connectors for the optional use of external joysticks.
+Resembling a large handheld pad, the systems plug into a TV and operate on either three or four AA batteries depending on model or a 6V power supply (3.5mm plug, tip positive).
+The TV Boy, TV Boy 2 and Super TV boy connect via the RF television antenna input whereas the TV Boy 3 (and some TV Boy II models) have a composite video and audio line out via RCA and SCART plug.

+A key difference between a TV Boy and later models is that the former has two 9-pin Atari-type joystick connectors for the optional use of external joysticks.
 This is true for the Systema and NICS TV Boys, but not for the Akor version, which does not have such external ports at all.
-As the TV Boy II has no capacity for external joysticks, only a single player may play using a built-in pad.
+As the TV Boy II, Super and TV Boy 3 have no capacity for external joysticks, only a single player may play using a built-in pad.
 Some versions of the TV Boy, but not all, have a jumper labeled NTSC/PAL on its motherboard.
 There is no cartridge slot for additional games.